AriFordsham/GHCWiki/hie-files.md

 ## File Contents

-- The data structure should be a simplified, source aware, annotated AST derived from the Renamed/Typechecked Source
+- The data structure is a simplified, source aware, annotated AST derived from the Renamed/Typechecked Source
 - We traverse the Renamed and Typechecked AST to collect the following info about each SrcSpan

-  - Its type, if it corresponds to a binding, pattern or expression
+  - Its assigned type(s)(In increasing order of generality), if it corresponds to a binding, pattern or expression

-  - Details about any tokens in the original source corresponding to this span(keywords, symbols, etc.)
+    - The `id` in `id 'a'` is assigned types \[Char -\> Char, forall a. a -\> a\]
   - The set of Constructor/Type pairs that correspond to this span in the GHC AST
   - Details about all the identifiers that occur at this SrcSpan